justinchiu-test/codecontests-repo/INSTRUCTIONS.md

 2. Identify which library components can replace parts of the solution
 3. Refactor the solution to use your library components
 4. Test the refactored solution to ensure it still passes all tests
+5. Continue editing the library as you refactor solutions
+6. Ensure all solutions using any changed library functions still pass tests

 ### 4. Test Your Refactored Solutions